Halloween has never really felt like a big event in Paris.

 Reality: Hopefully, the first part of this article has already dispelled that myth.

-In addition to Halloween activities for kids, haunted houses such as Le Manoir, and occasional seasonal exhibitions and even parties in museums, an increasing number of bars and clubs, especially in the hipper neighborhoods such as in the 11th and 12th arrondissements, are embracing Halloween-themed events and parties.
+In addition to Halloween activities for kids, haunted houses such as Le Manoir, and occasional seasonal exhibitions and even parties in museums, an increasing number of bars and clubs, especially in the hipper neighborhoods in the 11th and 12th arrondissements, are embracing Halloween-themed events and parties.

 What is the "trick" to discovering Halloween in Paris?
 Look just beneath the surface, and you'll find a lot going on!